-George of Pisidia depicts the emperor’s campaigns in detail, especially in his Expeditio Persica, written in 623.
-According to his account, Heraclius began his expedition by traveling from Constantinople to Asia Minor in 622, where he personally set about training his troops and instructing them for the upcoming confrontations.
-This apparently involved actual mock battles [App.
+George of Pisidia recounts the emperor’s campaigns in detail, especially in his Expeditio Persica, written in 623.
+According to his account, Heraclius began his expedition by traveling from Constantinople to Asia Minor in 622, where he personally set about training his troops and preparing them for the upcoming confrontation.
+This training apparently involved actual mock battles [App.
 2, a–b].
-According to the poet, all soldiers followed the example of their glorious leader, whose rule and military expertise were supported by God (Georg.
+According to the poet, all the soldiers followed the example of their glorious leader, whose rule and military expertise enjoyed the sanction of God (Georg.
 Pis., Exp.
 Pers.
 2,24: Ὡς εὖ κρατοῦσα σὺν Θεῷ μοναρχία).
-Although the fact that an emperor commanded himself and instructed his soldiers was noteworthy in the context of the early 7th century, this was not unheard of in the context of traditional Roman imperial ideology.
-In fact, the command over soldiers was considered part of an emperor’s duties, which included ensuring peace for the state – if necessary, also by means of war – as shown by Synesius’ address to emperor Arcadius (395–408):
+An emperor commanding and training his soldiers personally was noteworthy in the context of the early 7th century but was not unheard of in the context of traditional Roman imperial ideology.
+In fact, commanding soldiers was considered part of an emperor’s duties to ensure peace for the state by waging war if necessary, as shown by Synesius’ address to emperor Arcadius (395–408):

 The emperor who wages war strives in truth for peace more than anyone else.
 For only he who can punish the unjust will enjoy peace. [...]
 Peace, then, is a happier state than war; [...].
 Indeed, it is an end, and because it is an end, it must be preferred to the means connected with it.
 In a state like ours, which is clearly distinguished by its armed masses and its defenseless subjects, it is of great importance to devote oneself alternately to both parties.
 After having been to the members of the military, one should turn to the citizens and the provincials to assure them, thanks to the soldiers, of the tranquility of agriculture and civil life.

-Peace in the state, which benefits all its inhabitants, can in fact only be realized if the ruler engages with the soldiers and the craft of war.
-Peace always remained the goal of imperial action, but it had to be secured by military means, if necessary.
+Peace in the state, which benefits all its inhabitants, can, in fact, only be realized if the ruler engages with the soldiers and the craft of war.
+Peace always remained the goal of imperial action, even if it had to be secured by military means, if necessary.
 In a similar vein, the already mentioned Dialogus de scientia politica gives clear instructions to a leading commander on how to lead troops, even recommending mock battles for training purposes:

 <To> give orders, you should engage in the battle yourself.
 You must place yourself now before the front ranks; now, on the wings; now, at the tail of the columns; and now amongst the rearguard.
 You should give orders in person to both junior and senior officers and make your speeches both concise and military in style, so far as audibility and the circumstances permit. […].
 So, when everyone has been equipped and prepared in this way, then, as the sun begins to decline, let the trumpets sound the mock battle.
 As the two phalanxes engage, let the officers give orders for the maneuvers we have described.
-The general should, as we have said, move rapidly up and down each sector of the battlefield making flying visits to everyone, and both encourage and oversee each one.
-Instead of himself fighting with his hands, he should pay close attention to, and reflect on what is happening.
-After the battle – even though it is not for real – has been raging without a break for some three or four hours, let the signal for rest be sounded.
-Next day at sunrise, the commanding officer should gather all the officers and men of the army together and hold a critical review of the exercise – representing it to everyone as more exacting and serious than it actually is.
+The general should, as we have said, move rapidly up and down each sector of the battlefield, making flying visits to everyone, and both encourage and oversee each one.
+Instead of himself fighting with his hands, he should pay close attention to and reflect on what is happening.
+After the battle – even though it is not real – has been raging without a break for some three or four hours, let the signal for rest be sounded.
+The next day at sunrise, the commanding officer should gather all the officers and men of the army together and hold a critical review of the exercise – representing it to everyone as more exacting and serious than it actually is.